WICG/capability-delegation/explainers/popup-delegation.md

    - Sandboxed contexts without `allow-popups` remain strictly prohibited from opening popups, even if receiving a delegated capability.
 6. **Popunder & Focus Mitigations**:
    - Delegating to a client tab does not allow silent background popunders.
 The Service Worker brings the window to focus with `await client.focus()`, and browser popup blockers continue to enforce foreground visibility checks on `window.open()`.
+7. **Dual Action: Client Focus and Popup Creation**:
+   - In today's Service Worker `notificationclick` handling, a single notification interaction generally permits either focusing an existing client (`client.focus()`) or opening a new top-level window (`clients.openWindow()`), as invoking `client.focus()` consumes the interaction allowance.
+   - This proposal allows a single notification click to result in both focusing an existing client tab (`await client.focus()`) and opening an auxiliary popup window (`window.open()`) from that tab.
+   - While this enables two distinct window actions from one user gesture in Service Workers, it directly restores parity with the legacy document-bound Notification API (where an `onclick` handler in a `Window` context could bring the window to focus and call `window.open()`).
+   - This behavior is strictly bounded and non-abusive: it allows at most one existing client tab to be focused and at most one popup window to be opened, and requiring/recommending the client tab to be focused first ensures that the popup is visually anchored to the active application rather than spawned as a seemingly lone popup window.

 ### Privacy & Fingerprinting
 - **No Persistent State or Identifiers**: Capability tokens and timestamps are ephemeral, stored strictly in memory for at most a few seconds, and wiped upon consumption or expiry.
 They introduce no persistent storage, tracking identifiers, or cross-origin leakage vectors.